Liberating football travel

 Given the proximity of Trent Bridge and Meadow Lane, there are plenty of drinking options on either bank of the river – but on match days those nearest the City Ground are strictly Forest-only.

-Right opposite the City Ground, the recent arrival of The Boot Room ticks the boxes that the Southbank Bar used to, an excellent bar/eatery welcoming of all-comers, with nine big HD screens and also buzzing on non-match days.
+Right opposite the City Ground, The Boot Room ticks the boxes that the former Southbank Bar used to, an excellent bar/eatery welcoming of all-comers, with 12 big HD screens and also buzzing on non-match days.

 CITY